johnnovak/gridmonger-site/source/introduction.rst

 dungeon mapping tool that you would from any professional editing software.

-When designing Gridmonger, my main goal was to make map creation as much an efficient and enjoyable experience as possible.
+When designing Gridmonger, my main goal was to make map creation an as efficient and enjoyable experience as possible.
 The basic idea was simple: classic cRPGs are keyboard driven, therefore the mapping tool has to be keyboard driven as well.
 Ideally, you would not even have to lift your fingers